conversant/postgres_hyperloglog/README.md

     * `hyperloglog_info()`
     * `hyperloglog_update(counter hyperloglog_estimator)`

-  The purpose of the functions is quite obvious from the names, alternatively consult the SQL script for more details.
+	The purpose of the functions is typically obvious from the names, alternatively consult the SQL script for more details.

 * aggregate functions